meircif/lumi-lang/docs/memory-management.rst

 Every objects has a single "owner" entity - which is another object or a stack block.
 When an owner is destroyed it automatically destroys the referenced object, unless the ownership was moved to another entity.
-Stack and global variables are treated as owners - but they cannot move their ownership This has some similarities to the memory management in `Rust <https://doc.rust-lang.org/stable/book/ch04-00-understanding-ownership.html>`_.
+Stack and global variables are treated as owners - but they cannot move their ownership.

+This has some similarities to the memory management in `Rust <https://doc.rust-lang.org/stable/book/ch04-00-understanding-ownership.html>`_.